COVID-19 preventive measures

 Measures to ensure everyone’s safety

-In accordance with public health recommendations guided by the best practices developed by the museum community, the Stewart Museum is implementing numerous measures to ensure the safety of visitors and employees.
+In accordance with the recommendations issued by the CNESST (Commission des normes, de l’équité, de la santé et de la sécurité au travail), the Stewart Museum has implemented the following measures to ensure the safety of visitors and employees.

-- A limited number of visitors will be admitted at the same time to ensure that the required distancing is maintained.
-Visitors will be expected to follow a predetermined direction during the visit.
+- A limited number of visitors are being admitted at the same time to ensure that the required distancing is maintained.

-- Plexiglas protection will be installed at the reception desk and in the boutique.
+- Plexiglas barriers have been installed at the Admission Desk and in the Boutique.

-- Hand washing will be mandatory at Museum entrances and exits.
-Disinfecting stations will also be available at the entrances and exits of exhibition halls.
+- Hand sanitizing is mandatory at Museum entrances and exits.
+Disinfecting stations are also available at the entrances and exits of exhibition halls.

-- To avoid contact with electronic devices in the exhibition halls, visitors will have access through their cell phones to microsites containing all the information and images previously accessible on touch screens.
+- To avoid contact with electronic devices in the exhibition halls, visitors can use their cell phones to access a microsite containing all the information and images previously accessible on touch screens.

-- Employees at the ticket office and boutique as well as mediators will receive training to ensure they’re familiar with the protective measures so they can better guide visitors.
+- Employees at the Admission Desk and Boutique, as well as mediators, have received training to familiarize themselves with protective measures so they can better guide visitors.

 These measures will be adjusted as the situation evolves and in accordance with the guide to health standards for museum institutions developed by public health authorities and the Commission des normes, de l’équité, de la santé et de la sécurité du travail.